The Design & Functionality of a Sprag Clutch

-A sprag clutch resembles a roller bearing, but instead of allowing the elements to roll freely in both directions the rolling elements lock when rolled in the opposite direction.
+A sprag clutch looks like a roller bearing, but instead of allowing the elements to roll freely in both directions they lock when rolled in the opposite direction.

-The sprag clutch consists of a series of cam shaped steel wedges (or sprags).
-Each sprag is placed at an angle to allow rotation in one direction but provides instantaneous locking when force is applied in the opposite direction.
+The design of the sprag clutch consists of a series of cam shaped steel wedges (or sprags).
+Each sprag is placed at an angle to allow rotation in only one direction and instantly locks when force is applied in the opposite direction.

-A sprag clutch is designed to fit the maximum number of sprags that will enable the greatest amount of torque in comparison to its size and weight.
+A sprag clutch is designed to fit the maximum number of sprags that will enable the greatest amount of torque (compared to its size and weight).

 Technical definition of the Function: The sprag clutch design is a sophisticated geometrical shape in which the engagement curve activates when a certain pitch angle gets in contact with the round mating parts.

 The Engagement Curve

 When torque is applied to the clutch, the sprags roll along the engagement curve.
 This creates an equal amount of force between the torque, tension and mating.
 This part of the engagement curve is called the operating zone.

 The engagement curve has to meet the operating condition: